rosskevin/ifvisible/README.md

 ## Browsers

 This library is intended to support _modern_ browsers.
-Legacy IE (not IE edge) support was dropped to clean up code.
-Given Microsoft discontinued IE (not edge) altogether, moving forward is in the best interest of maintenance.
+Legacy IE support (not Edge) was dropped to clean up code.
+Given Microsoft discontinued IE altogether, moving forward is in the best interest of maintenance.
 If you need legacy support, look towards the [original ifvisible.js](https://github.com/serkanyersen/ifvisible.js)

 ## Why fork?